Thank you for the Disclaimer.

 Henrietta jumped and looked up at him with wide eyes, as even Old Osmond jumped from his chair like a man twenty years younger.
 Before he could even hold up his staff, Ryan was gone, and so was Henrietta.

-Not everyone, though.
+Not everyone was aghast, though.
 Guiche had possibly the biggest grin on his face, as he nodded his approval of Ryan's daring act.

 Kirche had a hand over her mouth, partly to hide her own smile.
 "Oh my!"